 Also in 1978 a separate but related tooling was created to represent a 1975-1977 Chevrolet Blazer, kit 2238.
+At some point in the tooling process, the body mold was damaged.
+This resulted in door handles that are markedly smaller than those on the related pickup kits.
 Molded in red plastic, this kit builds up as a completely stock truck with a tailgate mounted spare tire carrier and jerry can.
-Wheels are incorrect 5-bolt chrome wagon wheels (most likely those shared with the Jeep CJ-7) and Goodyear Tracker A-Ts.
+The rear section of the roof is a separate piece, allowing for the option to build with the roof attached or removed.
+The included wheels are incorrect 5-bolt chrome wagon wheels (most likely those shared with the Jeep CJ-7) and Goodyear Tracker A-Ts.

 For 1979, the Blazer tooling was modified and appended to make a GMC Jimmy.
-Modifications to the original Blazer include the grille and a bulge in the hood.
-Options include a bull bar, roof-mounted lights, sunroof, and fender flares.
-Kit 2248, molded in white plastic.
+Modifications to the original Blazer include the grille, Hickey step-down hood, and molded-in air dam for the front bumper.
+Options include a Hickey brush bar, roof-mounted lights, sunroof, and fender flares.
+Kit 2248, molded in off-white plastic.
 Wheels are 6-bolt, 5-slot mags and Goodyear Tracker A-Ts.

 For 1980, the Jimmy tooling was reverted back to a Blazer to represent a generic law enforcement vehicle.
 This issue retains the Jimmy’s 5-slot mags and optional parts, as well as a set of headers.
 Kit 2249, molded in red/orange plastic.
 This issue seems to have been run at least twice.
 Options include roof-mounted light bar with siren horn and decals for Big Horn County Sheriff’s Department.
 Tires are Goodyear Tracker A-Ts.
 Second run replaced the Goodyears with PCV Desert Dawgs; an instruction sheet insert was issued indicating the tire change.